Skip to content (press enter)

 Join Our Executive Committee

-The Northern Ohio Chapter is now accepting applications for our 2025 and 2026 Executive term.
+The Northern Ohio Chapter is now accepting applications for our 2026-2028 Executive term.

 The Surfrider Foundation is a grassroots non-profit environmental organization dedicated to the protection and enjoyment of our ocean, waves, and beaches, for all people, through a powerful activist network.